-Therefore, similarly to \cite[Section 5]{gangbo2021finite}, we identify $\Pc_2(\R^d)$ with a product space $\R^d \times \Pc_{2,0}(\R^d)$ via $\mu \mapsto (m(\mu),\Sc_0(\mu))$, where $m(\mu)$ stands for the mean of $\mu$, and $\Sc_0(\mu):=(Id-m(\mu))_{\sharp} \mu$ is the centered part of $\mu$, and $\Pc_{2,0}(\R^d)$ is the set of probability measures with the mean $0$.
+Therefore, similarly to \cite[Section 5]{gangbo2021finite}, we identify $\Pc_2(\R^d)$ with a product space $\R^d \times \Pc_{2,0}(\R^d)$ via $\mu \mapsto (m(\mu),\Sc_0(\mu))$, where $m(\mu)$ stands for the mean of $\mu$, and $\Sc_0(\mu):=(I_d-m(\mu))_{\sharp} \mu$ is the centered part of $\mu$, and $\Pc_{2,0}(\R^d)$ is the set of probability measures with the mean $0$.
 Then $\mathcal{H} v$ is the Hessian of $v:\R^d \times\Pc_{2,0}(\R^d)\to \R$ in the first component, and we define $\rho_F^2(\mu,\nu)$ to be the sum of $|m(\mu)-m(\nu)|^2$ and a smooth distance between $\Sc_0(\mu), \Sc_0(\nu)$.
 Then, in Theorem~\ref{ishii}, we obtain the partial Hessian $\mathcal{H}$ by invoking Ishii's lemma on $\R^d$, and obtain $D_\mu, D_{x \mu}$ derivatives from $\rho_F^2(\mu,\nu)$.

 Stochastic filtering problems investigate how to make inferences about an evolving system using partial observations, and we refer to \cite{MR2454694} for an introduction.
 Under the assumption of uniform ellipticity, \cite{martini2023kolmogorov} shows the existence of classical solutions to the Kolmogorov equations in the space of measures that arise naturally in filtering problems such as the Zakai and Kushner-Stratonovich equations.
 For the control problem in the degenerate case, assuming conditional distributions are absolutely continuous with densities in $L^2(\R^d)$, \cite{gozzi2000hamilton} proves the uniqueness of solution invoking the viscosity theory of PDEs on Hilbert space.
-Viewing $\Pc_2(\R^d)$ as a quotient of Hilbert space, \cite{bandini2019randomized} lifts PDEs on Wasserstein space to the ones on Hilbert space, and provides the uniqueness result.
-However, the relation between solutions to the lifted PDEs and originals ones are unclear.
-In this paper, we show a comparison principle for a class of nonlinear degenerate second-order parabolic PDEs on Wasserstein space, and thus give a PDE characterization of the value function in filtering problem.
+Viewing $\Pc_2(\R^d)$ as a quotient of Hilbert space, \cite{bandini2019randomized} lifts PDEs on Wasserstein space to the ones on Hilbert space, and provides the uniqueness result. { However, the relation between solutions to the lifted PDEs and the original ones are unclear; see \cite[Remark 3.6]{cosso2021master} for more details.
+The lift of a smooth function on Wasserstein space may not be second-order Fr\'{e}chet differentiable; see e.g. \cite[Example 2.3]{MR3630288}.
+Moreover, there is no proper lift version of $D_{x\mu}$ on $L^2$ space.
+Therefore, in this paper, we would like to study the problem intrinsically on Wasserstein space}.
+We show a comparison principle for a class of nonlinear degenerate second-order parabolic PDEs on Wasserstein space, and thus give a PDE characterization of the value function in filtering problem.
 Moreover, \eqref{eq:introparabolic} also covers first-order HJB equations corresponding to McKean-Vlasov control problems.